foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/003-detector-api-design.md

 1. Context analysis: This will allow integrations with detectors that require context of a prompt, in forms of URL or documents.

 ### Nomenclature
-1. `/text` in the endpoint points to the modality of the input.
+1. `/text` in the endpoint indicates the modality of the input.
-1. Content / Contents: This specify any arbitrary input and in the context of `/text/contents`, it denotes text input.
-Rational behind this selection:
+1. Content / Contents: This specifies any arbitrary input and for the `/text/contents` endpoint, `contents` denotes text input.
+Rationale behind this selection:
-    1. Points to generic input, i.e it is not too specific.
-So the input can be both prompt or LLM generated text.
+    1. Generic input, i.e. it is not too specific.
+So the input can be either prompt or LLM generated text.
-    1. Does not have correlated expectation in the output, like if the name was `input`, the  one could expect `output` in response.
+    1. Does not have correlated expectation in the output, like if the name was `input`, then one could expect `output` in response.
-    1. Lines up with how text is refered to as in some of the other open source APIs, specially for chat.
+    1. Lines up with how text is referred to as in some of the other open source APIs, specially for chat.
 1. `detector_id`: This refers to an identifier to a deployment, service, or model id of the detector.
 It is a way to identify a detector from other.
-1. `Context`: Refers to the list of `context_type` objects, in string form allowing user to pass on the context to detectors.
+1. `context`: Refers to the list of `context_type` objects, in string form allowing user to pass on the context to detectors.
-1. `context_type`: Refers to the type of `Context` provided in the API.
+1. `context_type`: Refers to the type of `context` provided in the API.
 It can be one of `url` and `doc`.
-1. `detection` (in respons object): Name of the detection, like `EmailAddress`
+1. `detection` (in response object): Name of the detection, like `EmailAddress`
 1. `detection_type`: Type of the detection, like HAP / PII.
-1. `score`: Points to the score returned by the detector.
+1. `score`: Score returned by the detector.
 It can be confidence, probability etc.

 ### Endpoints

 1. `/api/v1/text/contents` - Text Analysis.
-    - Providing detector compution on `contents` (list of string).
+    - Providing detector computation on `contents` (list of string).
     - We are accepting list of string here instead of single string (`content`), to allow batch processing by detectors, which often can be more optimized than singular inputs.
-    - Each response in ouput for this endpoint, needs to be in order of the "contents" in input.
-If there are no detections on any of the inputs, the detector should respond with `[]` response.
+    - Each response in the output for this endpoint needs to be in order, corresponding to the input `contents`.
+If there are no detections on any of the inputs, the detector should respond with empty `[]` responses.
 1. `/api/v1/text/generation` - Generation Analysis
     - Providing detection computation on both prompt and generated text.
 1. `/api/v1/text/context/chat` - Chat Analysis